neeru-meda/neeru-meda/README.md

 I'm a B.Tech Computer Science student at Andhra University College of Engineering, Visakhapatnam — specializing in data analysis.
 I like finding patterns in messy data and turning them into something meaningful.

-My strongest area right now is **payment analytics and EDA**.
-I've also worked on ML classification problems and enjoy the full pipeline — cleaning data, finding the story, and presenting it in a way that drives decisions.
+My strongest areas right now are **data analytics, exploratory data analysis (EDA), and machine learning**.
+I enjoy working across the full data pipeline — from cleaning and exploring data to building predictive models, uncovering insights, and presenting results through interactive dashboards that support data-driven decisions.

 ---